Sultan of Kelantan: Succession

 The succession order of Kelantan sultanate is determined by agnatic primogeniture.
 No female may become ruler, and female line descendants are generally excluded from succession.
 According to Laws of the Constitution of Kelantan (in Malay language: Undang-undang Tubuh Perlembagaan Negeri Kelantan), the Sultan of Kelantan must be Malay, royal in blood, descendant of the Kelantan sultanate, male and a Muslim.
 The crown prince is also subjected to the same rule.
-The constitution states that the Sultan must come from the line of Sultan Ismail Petra, only if there are no longer eligible descendant of him, then the Sultan should be chosen from the descendant of Sultan Yahya Petra and so on.
+The constitution states that the Sultan must come from the line of Sultan Ismail Petra, only if there are no longer eligible descendant of him, then the sultan should be chosen from the descendants of Sultan Yahya Petra and so on.

 The order of the descendants, in descending order of degree of kinship : Sultan Ismail Petra, Sultan Yahya Petra, Sultan Ibrahim, Sultan Ismail, Sultan Muhammad IV.

 Current order of succession

 The current order of succession is as follow: